Freakonomics vs. Cancer Treatment.

 The Business of Chemo

-Beat Cancer Kitchen: My New Recipe Book, Deliciously Simple Plant-Based Anti-Cancer Recipes Get it on Amazon here
+Beat Cancer Kitchen: Deliciously Simple Plant-Based Anticancer Recipes Get it on Amazon here

 Beat Cancer Daily 365 Days of Inspiration, Encouragement, and Action Steps to Survive and Thrive Get it on Amazon here

-Chris Beat Cancer: A Comprehensive Plan for Healing Naturally, published by Hay House, is a National Bestseller as ranked by USA Today, The Wall Street Journal, and Publishers Weekly!
-Get it on Amazon here, or anywhere books are sold.
+Chris Beat Cancer: A Comprehensive Plan for Healing Naturally Get it on Amazon here, or anywhere books are sold.

-I've interviewed over 60 people who've healed all types and stages of cancer.
+I've interviewed over 70 people who've healed all types and stages of cancer.
 Check them out here.
 Or use the search bar to find survivors of specific cancer types.

-I also created a coaching program for cancer patients, caregivers and anyone who is serious about prevention called SQUARE ONE.
-It contains the step-by-step strategies used by myself and everyone I know who has healed cancer with nutrition and natural, non-toxic therapies.
+I also created a coaching program for cancer patients, caregivers, and anyone who is serious about prevention called SQUARE ONE.
+It contains the step-by-step strategies used by myself and many others who have healed cancer with a holistic approach using nutrition and natural non-toxic therapies.

 Watch SQUARE ONE Module 1 for free here